Jean's Bible Study Topics of the New Testament

 Gal 3,2-7

-· (54o) Paradox Ø Opposites Ø Trying to be spiritual through the flesh
+(54o) Paradox >> Opposites >> Trying to be spiritual through the flesh

-· (106g) Thy kingdom come Ø Hearing from God Ø Attaining the hearing ear Ø Hearing His voice – Paul talks about the Holy Spirit and hearing with faith.
-There are three things involved in our justification: the Holy Spirit, hearing His voice and faith.
-When the Holy Spirit speaks in us and we hear His voice, faith comes in doing what He says.
-Paul puts the capstone on his argument when he writes, “Abraham believed God, and it was reckoned to him as righteousness.”
-This is by far Paul’s most often quoted verse from the Old Testament.
-Therefore, it is also the most important verse in the Old Testament, because it really does encapsulate not only the Old Testament, but also the New.
-We all know that we are justified by the blood of Jesus Christ.
-This is what saves us, his blood covenant, and the covenant was that He should give us His life, so that we should give Him our lives in return, and the manner in which we give God our lives is by obeying His voice in our spirit.
-This is fulfilling our end of the blood covenant.
+(106g) Thy kingdom come >> Faith >> Hearing from God >> Attaining the hearing ear >> Hearing His voice – Paul wrote about the Holy Spirit and hearing with faith.
+There are three things involved in our justification: the word of God, hearing the Holy Spirit and following Him.
+When we hear the Holy Spirit speak to us from the Scriptures, responding to Him creates faith by which we are saved.
+Paul puts the capstone on his argument when he reminded us of Genesis 15-6, “Abraham believed God, and it was reckoned to him as righteousness.”
+This is by far the most often quoted verse from the Old Testament, encapsulating both the Old and New Testaments.
+We are justified by faith in God's willingness to forgive our sins through the shed blood of Jesus Christ.
+He gave His life that we should give our lives to Him in return, fulfilling our end of the blood covenant, and we do this by obeying the Holy Spirit as Abraham did.
+See also: Abraham; Gal 3-3; 118m

 Gal 3,2-5

-· (1j) Being responsible to avoid offending God Ø carrying a false burden that weighs you down as you walk in the flesh – Walking in the flesh as a means of fulfilling the will of God is perhaps one of the most deceptive forms of bondage.
+(1j) Responsibility >> Avoid offending God >> Carrying a false burden >> Weighs you down as you walk in the flesh – Walking in the flesh as a means of keeping the law is perhaps one of the most deceptive forms of bondage.
 Most people who spend their whole lives walking in the flesh don’t know they are missing the will of God, because they feel they are doing something for Him.
-What kind of a system would it be if you had to earn God’s favor, or if He conducted His grace through your righteousness?
-The world would then be dependent on us and no longer on God.
+What kind of religion tries to earn God’s favor and deliberately enslaves its members in a ghoulish cult, except that it be orchestrated by Satan and his ilk?

-· (132g) Temple Ø Your body is the temple of God Ø Holy Spirit is in God’s people Ø Filled with the Spirit Ø Filled with the power of God
+(132g) Temple >> Your body is the temple of God >> Holy Spirit is in God’s people >> Filled with the Spirit >> Filled with the power of God

-· (159l) Works of the devil Ø Essential characteristics Ø Counterfeit Ø Counterfeit God Ø Counterfeit anointing Ø Anointing of the flesh
+(159l) Works of the devil >> Essential characteristics >> Counterfeit >> Counterfeit God >> Counterfeit anointing >> Anointing of the flesh

-· (162d) Works of the devil Ø Being a slave to the devil (Addictions) Ø Bondage Ø A slave to unbelief Ø Bondage to an unwillingness to believe (deception)
+(162d) Works of the devil >> Being a slave to the devil (Addictions) >> Bondage >> A slave to unbelief >> Bondage to an unwillingness to believe (deception)

 Gal 3-2

-· (107a) Thy kingdom come Ø Truth Ø Word creates faith Ø Getting a rhema from God -- This verse goes with verses 5&6
+(107a) Thy kingdom come >> Faith >> Hearing from God >> Word creates faith >> Receiving unction from God -- This verse goes with verses 5&6

 Gal 3,3-5

-· (103m) Thy kingdom come Ø Purifying process Ø Purified by circumstances Ø Purified through faith
+(103m) Thy kingdom come >> Purifying process >> Purified by circumstances >> Purified through faith

 Gal 3-3

-· (137j) Temple Ø Building the temple (with hands) Ø Maturity Ø Stages of maturity are levels of accountability Ø Maturity is working with God
+(137j) Temple >> Building the temple (with hands) >> Maturity >> Stages of maturity are levels of accountability >> Maturity is working with God

-· (161b) Works of the devil Ø Essential characteristics Ø Satan’s attitude determines our direction Ø Wander Ø Wandering from the character of God Ø Wandering from the faith
+(161b) Works of the devil >> Wandering >> Wander from the character of God >> Wandering from the faith

-· (167e) Works of the devil Ø Manifestations of the devil Ø Carnality Ø The carnal mind is set on the flesh Ø Walking outside the realm of faith -- This verse goes with verse 5
+(167e) Works of the devil >> Manifestations of the devil >> Carnality/Secularism (mindset of the world) >> The carnal mind is set on the flesh >> Walking outside the realm of faith -- This verse goes with verse 5

 Gal 3-4

-· (99j) Thy kingdom come Ø Endurance Ø Enduring circumstances Ø Endurance that fails
+(99j) Thy kingdom come >> Endurance >> Enduring circumstances >> Endurance that fails

-· (188f) Die to self (Process of substitution) Ø Separation from the old man Ø Suffering Ø Suffering righteousness
+(188f) Die to self (Process of substitution) >> Separation from the old man >> Suffering >> Suffering righteousness

 Gal 3,5-7

-· (230j) Kingdom of God Ø God’s kingdom is a living organism Ø Mystery of godliness Ø Mystery of the trinity Ø Word of God is the mystery godliness
+(230j) Kingdom of God >> God’s kingdom is a living organism >> Mystery of godliness >> Mystery of the trinity >> Word of God is the mystery godliness

 Gal 3-5,6

-· (107a) Thy kingdom come Ø Truth Ø Word creates faith Ø Getting a rhema from God -- These verses go with verse 2
+(107a) Thy kingdom come >> Faith >> Hearing from God >> Word creates faith >> Receiving unction from God -- These verses go with verse 2

 Gal 3-5

-· (30a) Gift of God Ø God is our advocate Ø God knows our needs Ø He is our provider
+(30a) Gift of God >> God is our advocate >> God knows our needs >> He is our provider

-· (146h) Miracles, Signs And Wonders (Key verse)
+(146h) Miracles, Signs And Wonders (Key verse)

-· (147e) Witness Ø Validity of Jesus Christ Ø Jesus’ works bear witness of Himself Ø Divine works of God Ø Signs and wonders
+(147e) Witness >> Validity of Jesus Christ >> Jesus’ works bear witness of Himself >> Divine works of God >> Signs and wonders

-· (167e) Works of the devil Ø Manifestations of the devil Ø Carnality Ø The carnal mind is set on the flesh Ø Walking outside the realm of faith -- This verse goes with verse 3
+(167e) Works of the devil >> Manifestations of the devil >> Carnality/Secularism (mindset of the world) >> The carnal mind is set on the flesh >> Walking outside the realm of faith -- This verse goes with verse 3

 Gal 3,6-14

-· (142b) Witness Ø Validity of Jesus Christ Ø Old Testament bears witness to the new Ø Prophesy about the dispensation Ø Gentiles are included
+(142b) Witness >> Validity of Jesus Christ >> Old Testament bears witness to the new >> Prophesy about the dispensation >> Gentiles are included

 Gal 3,6-9

-· (12c) Servant Ø Examples of God’s people Ø Abraham is our example of faith
+(12c) Servant >> Examples of God’s people >> Abraham is our example of faith

 Gal 3-6

-· (41f) Judgment Ø Satan destroyed Ø Be like Jesus Ø Righteousness of faith -- This verse goes with verses 13&14
+(41fa) Judgment >> Satan destroyed >> Be like Jesus >> Righteousness of faith >> Example of Abraham -- This verse goes with verses 13&14

 Gal 3-7,8

-· Don’t worry, this is not a mistake!
+Don’t worry, this is not a mistake!

 Gal 3-7

-· (36l) Gift of God Ø Adopted Ø We are adopted by the Spirit -- This verse goes with verse 9
+(36l) Gift of God >> Adopted >> We are adopted by the Spirit -- This verse goes with verse 9

 Gal 3-8

-· (150j) Witness Ø Validity of Jesus Christ Ø Works of the church bear witness of Jesus Ø Speak the word Ø Preaching the word to the church
+(150j) Witness >> Validity of Jesus Christ >> Works of the Church bear witness of Jesus >> Speak the word >> Preaching the word to the Church

-· (152k) Witness Ø Validity of the Father Ø Witnesses of the father Ø Prophets Ø The church holds the position of a prophet Ø True prophets
+(152ka) Witness >> Validity of the Father >> Witnesses of the father >> The Church holds the position of a prophet >> True prophets >> Called as prophets

-· (210j) Salvation Ø Jews and gentiles are being saved Ø Gentiles included Ø Fellow heirs with Israel Ø God welcomes the Gentiles to the promise of Israel -- This verse goes with verse 14.
-Salvation of the gentiles comes through the faith of Abraham, evidenced by the Old Testament that says, “All the nations shall be blessed in you.
+(210j) Salvation >> Jews and gentiles are being saved >> Gentiles included >> Fellow heirs with Israel (Spiritual Jew) >> God welcomes the Gentiles to the promise of Israel -- This verse goes with verse 14.
+Salvation of the gentiles comes through the faith of Abraham, evidenced by Scripture that says, “All the nations shall be blessed in you [Genesis 12-3; 22:18].
 So then those who are of faith are blessed with Abraham, the believer,” referring to both Jews and gentiles.
-Probably the main change in the new covenant is that God combined both the Jew and the gentile into one group without erasing the line between them.
-He didn’t erase the line because He plans to use the Jew at the end of the age to reintroduce the gentiles to a purified version of the gospel.
-However, in terms of justification before God, Paul made no distinction between Jew and gentile, all must believe in the blood atonement of Jesus’ body on the cross as sufficient to cleans us from all unrighteousness, and to walk in faith as Abraham, the believer.
+The main change in the new covenant is that God combined both the Jew and the gentile into one group without erasing the line between them, because He plans to use the Jew at the end of the age to reintroduce the gospel in a purified version to the gentiles.
+Otherwise, Paul made no distinction between Jew and gentile, both have a common salvation in the atonement blood of Jesus’ body on the cross, sufficient to cleans us from all unrighteousness.
+Afterward, we walk in our salvation through faith as Abraham did, the believer.
+See also: Abraham; Gal 3-13,14; 41fa

 Gal 3-9

-· (36l) Gift of God Ø Adopted Ø We are adopted by the Spirit -- This verse goes with verses 23-26
+(36l) Gift of God >> Adopted >> We are adopted by the Spirit -- This verse goes with verses 23-26

 Gal 3,10-14

-· (173i) Works of the devil Ø The religion of witchcraft Ø Catholicism Ø Unholy sacrifice Ø Penance of following the law -- These verses go with verses 2-5.
-Believe it or not, there are a lot of psychopaths and serial killers who don’t consider themselves particularly bad people, partly to do with the fact that they have not measured their works against the law.
-So now we see the reason for the law.
-It was made for psychopaths and serial killers (1Tim 1,7-11).
+(173i) Works of the devil >> The religion of witchcraft >> Catholicism >> Unholy sacrifice >> Penance of following the law (Legalism) -- These verses go with verses 2-5.
+Believe it or not, there are a lot of psychopaths and serial killers who don’t consider themselves particularly bad people, partly because they don't measured themselves against the law, but we do.
+So now we see the reason for the law; it was made to expose sinners (1Tim 1,7-11).
 These people don’t know the difference between righteousness and evil, so for us to seek justification by law is to shake hands with liars and murderers.
 This is obviously not going to justify us before God.
-Rather, we are justified by faith in the voice of the Spirit of God, because His voice is described in other parts of the Scripture as the law written in our hearts.
-The Holy Spirit would never command us to do anything against God’s law, so you can listen to His voice and be assured that you are following the law at the same time.
+Rather, we are justified by faith in the voice of the Holy Spirit, the same Spirit that Abraham followed.
+His voice is described in other parts of the Scripture as the law written in our hearts.
+The Holy Spirit would never lead us to do anything against the Ten Commandments, so we can follow Him and be assured that we are inadvertently fulfilling the requirements of the law at the same time.
 In this way the law has been made obsolete.
-Obeying the Holy Spirit is a better covenant not only because it is a better way to follow the law, but also because the Holy Spirit is able to lead us into God’s specific will for our lives, whereas the law is God’s general rule for everyone.
+Obeying the Holy Spirit is a better covenant not only because it is a better way to follow the law, but also because the Holy Spirit is able to lead us into God’s specific will for our lives.

-· (227g) Kingdom of God Ø God’s kingdom is a living organism Ø God working in you Ø Depending on Jesus to have compassion Ø Depending on Jesus to deliver us
+(227g) Kingdom of God >> God’s kingdom is a living organism >> God working in you >> Depending on Jesus to have compassion >> Depending on Jesus to deliver us

 Gal 3,10-12

-· (27d) Consequences of sin Ø Knowledge can bring a curse if you don’t walk in it
+(27d) Sin >> Consequences of sin >> Knowledge can bring a curse if you don’t walk in it

 Gal 3,13-29

-· (78l) Thy kingdom come Ø Renewing your mind Ø Abiding in Jesus
+(78l) Thy kingdom come >> Renewing your mind >> Abiding in Jesus

 Gal 3-13,14

-· (27b) Consequences of sin Ø Curse Ø Deeds that return to the doer Ø Blood of Jesus
+(27b) Sin >> Consequences of sin >> Curse >> Deeds that return to the doer >> Blood of Jesus

-· (37a) Judgment Ø The cross Ø God judges the sin of the world through Christ
+(37a) Judgment >> The cross >> God judged the sin of the world through Christ

-· (45e) God’s Judgment Ø On believer’s sin Ø Through His Son Ø On the cross
+(45e) Judgment >> God’s Judgment >> On believer’s sin >> Through His Son >> On the cross

-· (58l) Paradox Ø Two implied meanings Ø Introduced to salvation / Introduced to the kingdom of God
+(58l) Paradox >> Two implied meanings >> Introduced to salvation / Introduced to the Kingdom of God

-· (132a) Temple Ø Your body is the temple of God Ø Holy Spirit is in God’s people Ø spirit of God in the spirit of man Ø Spirit of the Father
+(132a) Temple >> Your body is the temple of God >> Holy Spirit is in God’s people >> spirit of God in the spirit of man >> Spirit of the Father

-· (209i) Salvation Ø The salvation of God Ø Jesus is our sacrifice Ø Jesus paid the price for us Ø Jesus paid our ransom with His own blood
+(209i) Salvation >> The salvation of God >> Jesus is our sacrifice >> Jesus paid the price for us >> Jesus paid our ransom with His own blood

 Gal 3-13

-· (136e) Temple Ø Your spirit is the temple of God Ø The body of Christ Ø Jesus’ fleshly body Ø The flesh of Jesus’ sacrifice
+(136e) Temple >> Your spirit is the temple of God >> The body of Christ >> Jesus’ fleshly body >> The flesh of Jesus’ sacrifice

-· (167e) Works of the devil Ø Manifestations of the devil Ø Carnality Ø The carnal mind is set on the flesh Ø Walking outside the realm of faith -- This verse goes with verse 26
+(167e) Works of the devil >> Manifestations of the devil >> Carnality >> The carnal mind is set on the flesh >> Walking outside the realm of faith -- This verse goes with verse 26

 Gal 3-14

-· (136g) Temple Ø Your spirit is the temple of God Ø The body of Christ Ø Jesus’ spiritual body
+(136g) Temple >> Your spirit is the temple of God >> The body of Christ >> Jesus’ spiritual body

-· (210j) Salvation Ø Jews and gentiles are being saved Ø Gentiles included Ø Fellow heirs with Israel Ø God welcomes the Gentiles to the promise of Israel -- This verse goes with verse 8
+(210j) Salvation >> Jews and gentiles are being saved >> Gentiles included >> Fellow heirs with Israel (Spiritual Jew) >> God welcomes the Gentiles to the promise of Israel

 Gal 3,15-29

-· (144h) Witness Ø Validity of Jesus Christ Ø Witnesses of Jesus Ø Trinity bears witness of Jesus Ø Word of God bears witness to Jesus
+(144h) Witness >> Validity of Jesus Christ >> Witnesses of Jesus >> Trinity bears witness of Jesus >> Word of God bears witness to Jesus

 Gal 3,15-22

-· (151b) Witness Ø Validity of the Father Ø New Testament bears witness of the Old Ø The Patriarchs Ø Abraham -- These verses go with verse 29
+(151b) Witness >> Validity of the Father >> New Testament bears witness of the Old >> The Patriarchs >> Abraham >> Promises to Abraham -- These verses go with verse 29

 Gal 3,15-18

-· (206g) Salvation Ø God makes promises on His terms Ø Conditions to promises Ø Conditions to the gifts of God Ø Conditions to the promises of God – Paul speaks singularly regarding the seed (heir) of Abraham, referring to Christ, so that Abraham is seen with Christ through the centuries.
-Abraham believed God with the kind of faith that justified Him before God, even as the blood of Christ justifies the person who believes in His sacrifice to fully atone for sin.
-God was pleased with Abraham because he listened to God's voice and obeyed what He said.
-Had Abraham launched on his own and followed the same path without the instruction of the Lord, it would not have pleased God.
-So, it wasn't what Abraham did or where he went that pleased God; it was his obedience to the Holy Spirit that found favor.
-Together, Christ and Abraham represent the origin and the process of our justification.
-There are two things happening simultaneously: Christ introduces us to the grace of God, while Abraham teaches us how to walk in His grace.
-The law that came 430 years after Abraham did not invalidate the covenant that God previously made with him.
-That is, the law did not come to replace the promise.
-Rather, the law was added because of transgression.
-The law was given as a standard definition for sin, so that no one can deny that sin is evil.
+(206g) Salvation >> God makes promises on His terms >> Conditions to promises >> Conditions to the gifts of God >> Conditions to the promises of God – Paul speaks singularly regarding the seed (heir) of Abraham, referring to Christ, so that Abraham is seen with Christ through the centuries.
+Abraham believed God with the kind of faith that justified Him before God, even as Christ justifies the person who believes in His blood sacrifice to fully atone for his sin.
+God was pleased with Abraham because he listened and obeyed, but think if Abraham had launched on his own and followed the same path without the Lord instructing him; it would not have been by faith, and so we see that "faith" is defined at least in part by trust.
+This suggest that it wasn't what Abraham did or where he went that pleased God but that he trusted God as a rewarder of those who diligently seek Him.
+Together then, Christ and Abraham represent the origin and the process of justification, meaning there are two things happening simultaneously: Christ introduces us to the grace of God, while Abraham teaches us how to walk in His grace.
+See also: Abraham; Gal 3,16-18; 250g

 Gal 3-15

-· (177b) Works of the devil Ø The religion of witchcraft Ø False doctrine Ø Distorting Scripture Ø Distorting Scripture to avoid the truth
+(177b) Works of the devil >> The religion of witchcraft >> False doctrine >> Distorting Scripture >> Distorting Scripture to avoid the truth

 Gal 3,16-18